GeraldGmainer/moneykoi/README.md

 This repository acts as the root workspace and links together all modules of the MoneyKoi ecosystem.

-## 📸 Screenshot

-A preview of the MoneyKoi app:

 <img src="./screenshot.png" height="500" />

 ## 🧩 Project Structure & Submodules